rudymatela/fitspec/black/README.md

 	  []

-Then, we need a main function, that calls the FitSpec's `reportWith` function, which will report the results of mutation testing.
-It needs a callName template, the number of mutants, a function to be mutated and the property map.
+Then, we need a main function, that calls the FitSpec's `report` function, which will report the results of mutation testing.

-	main =
+It needs a function to be mutated and the property map.

-	  reportWith
+	main = report (sort::[Int]->[Int]) pmap

-	    (args {callNames = ["sort xs"]}) -- set standard call name 100                              -- number of mutants
+Optionally, for a nicer output, you might want to use the reportWith function, which allows specifying the function and argument names (among other options):

-	    (sort::[Int]->[Int])             -- function under test
+	main = reportWith args {callNames=["sort xs"]}
-	    (pmap 1000)                      -- property-map (1000 tests)
+	                  (sort::[Int]->[Int]) pmap

 By having the three sections above in a file called sorting.hs, we then compile and run: